tseguin715/Amazon-product-recommender/README.md

 The current version of the recommender uses the SVD model, partly because the wall time for execution is less than the XGBoost method with only a small compromise in scores of the top 5% of predicted products.

+## Future directions

+More departments could be used in model evaluation (preferably, all of them), and the tendancy for XGBoost to predict more products that the user would enjoy despite higher overall RMSD should be investigated.